gboeing/ppde642/modules/15-next-steps/README.md

 An **abstract** (when required) is written last and summarizes everything into a succinct paragraph.
 Consider using a five-sentence structure:

-1. what we currently know and don't know
+1. what is the research context and problem
 1. what is your research question
 1. how did you answer that question
 1. what did you find